 Do I Need Prior Climbing Experience for Peak Climbing?

-The answer to this question is YES and NO. You need prior experience to climb technically challenging peaks above 6,500 meters.
-And, No, you don’t need previous experience if you’re going to reach the summit of trekking peaks like Mera Peak and Island Peak.
+The answer to this question is both YES and NO. You need prior experience to climb technically challenging peaks above 6,500 meters.
+And, no, you don’t need previous experience if you’re going to reach the summit of trekking peaks like Mera Peak and Island Peak.
 Remember, knowledge is valuable, but what’s essential is physical preparation and learning technical skills if you are a beginner.